gigawhitlocks/emacs-configs/README.md

 ### IN PROGRESS Create a MIME handler

 [Use this to add a MIME handler for emacs:// links to open in Emacs](https://askubuntu.com/questions/514125/url-protocol-handlers-in-basic-ubuntu-desktop)

+-   DONE Create a `.desktop` file

+    The `.desktop` file that I use to launch Emacs should work to handle URIs sent to the new mimetype handler.

 ### TODO Add a bookmarklet